oasiswork/zimsoap/README.md

 ### Setting your environment for tests ###

-Most of tests are Integration tests are to be run either :
+Most of Integration tests are to be run either :

 - against a pre-configured VM, using vagrant
 - using any zimbra server you provide, after reading the above warning.